Religion vs spirituality have always been a hot topic of discussion. But have you ever thought about what the difference between the two could be?

 All religions, Hinduism, Christianity, or Islam, believe in punishment in the afterlife.
 But spirituality does not.
 It instead believes in the Karma or law of attraction.

 Spirituality says you get what you give.
-You’re liable for your actions and believe in the reaction mechanism of the universe.
-You’ll get the results of your actions in this life; as the saying goes, “you reap what you sow.”
+You’re liable for your actions and believe in the universe’s reaction mechanism.
+You’ll get the results of your actions in this life; as the saying goes, “You reap what you sow.”

 6. Religion Is Traditional, While Spirituality Is Evolutionary

-Religious practices, customs, rituals, norms, etc. have been practiced for years.
-These are deeply rooted in our culture, and religious institutes are pretty protective of them.
+Religious practices, customs, rituals, norms, etc., have been practiced for years.
+These are deeply rooted in our culture, and religious institutes protect them.
 They have been preserving the commands of their religious authorities.

 Spirituality isn’t that rigid when it comes to religious practices.
 It keeps a flexible approach and believes spiritual growth is an evolutionary process.
 Hence, the rituals and customs may change or evolve as time passes.

-Spirituality is not so much about following the ancient stories of saints and angels.
-It’s about creating your own path in the journey of self-discovery.
-Since spirituality is about discovering their truth, people develop their beliefs on the journey.
+Spirituality is not so much about following the ancient stories of saints and angels as it is about creating your own path in the journey of self-discovery.
+Since spirituality is about discovering one’s truth, people develop their beliefs on the journey.

 7. Inclusivity And Exclusivity